aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/worksheet-views/scale-a-worksheet/_index.md

 1. Adjust Scaling Percentage (if needed): If you prefer to set a specific scaling percentage, adjust the Scale box.
 For instance, setting it to 50% will make everything half the size.

 ## **How to Scale a Worksheet Using C#**
 Aspose.Cells is a powerful library for working with Excel files programmatically.
-To scale a worksheet using Aspose.Cells, you need to follow these steps: load [sample file](sample.xlsx) and adjust the print settings so that the content fits to the desired number of pages or a specific percentage of the original size.
+To scale a worksheet using Aspose.Cells, you need to follow these steps: load the [sample file](sample.xlsx) and adjust the print settings so that the content fits the desired number of pages or a specific percentage of the original size.

 ### **Example: Fit to Page**
 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Worksheets-scale-a-worksheet-fit-to-page.cs" >}}